smashiee/ShareX-Worker/README.md

 		- Click "Add CORS policy" and add "https://yourdomain.com" under "AllowedOrigins" then save.

 - Open `wrangler.jsonc` on your repository fork and change all settings with a "CHANGE THIS" comment beside them.
 You may change the optional settings at this time as well.
 Commit/save the file.
-- Head back to the CloudFlare dashboard, navigate to "Workers & Pages", click "Create" and finally import the repository you created earlier.
+- Head back to the CloudFlare dashboard, navigate to "Workers & Pages", click "Create" and finally import the repository you created earlier **by connecting your GitHub account.** If you don't connect your GitHub account you won't be able to merge changes to update it.
 When prompted to "Configure your project" use the default settings.
 	- Wait for your worker to build and deploy.
 This will take a few minutes.
 	- Open the worker you just created, head to the settings tab and under "Variables and Secrets" add an [`API_KEY`](https://github.com/aStonePenguin/ShareX-Worker/blob/master/README.md#api_key---required) and [`SESSION_KEY`](https://github.com/aStonePenguin/ShareX-Worker/blob/master/README.md#session_key---required) as described below under settings.